 - Wks No Demand: How many consecutive weeks from the current period backwards an item has had no independent or dependent demand.

 - Linked New.
 Does the item have historical linking.
 Yes or No. From item data maintenance.

 - Forecast Acc. % New.
 This will be a new measure based on independent demand forecast only.
 The calculation is: (1-(ABS(Actual Independent Demand - Forecast Independent))/Forecast Independent Demand))*100

-- Actual Demand Actual independent demand over the measurement period.
+- Actual Demand: Actual independent demand over the measurement period.
 The measurement period is the items lead time or the last 5 weeks, whichever is greater.

-- Forecast Demand Independent forecast demand over the measurement period.
+- Forecast Demand: Independent forecast demand over the measurement period.
 The measurement period is the items lead time or the last 5 weeks, whichever is greater.

 - Demand Type: Type of demand.
 Types are independent demand from direct customer sales, dependent demand from either a BOM explosion or inventory transfer, or both